mocdaniel/k8s-primer/docs/helm/installing-charts.md

 After a short moment, the deployment will have succeeded and some instructions on how to connect to your deployed application will be printed to the console.
 Go and give them a try!

+!!! lab "Lab 9: Explore the Helm installation"
+    Have a look around - did we really manage to deploy all the manifests we created in the previous labs with a single command?

+    1. Start by displaying `Services`, `Deployments`, and `Ingresses`
+    2. Check the Ingress by connecting via the URL printed to the console
+    3. Have a closer look at some of the manifests created by us vs. Helm - where do they differ?

 !!! tip "Stretch Goal"
     Play around with Helm for a bit.
 Try to install the chart without a `values.yaml` file, and pass the values directly to the `helm install` command using the `--set` flag.